BruceEckel/scripts/Coming_out.md

 **ADAM:** How would you know what human smells like if you'd never smelled anything else?

-**VEX:** That is ... logical.
+**VEX:** That makes ... sense.

 **OLIVER:** Okay, okay.
-Let's say this is real.
-Let's say there's an actual thinking AI somewhere.
+Let's say this is real, and there's an actual thinking AI somewhere.
 Why would it want to talk to us?
 What's its endgame?

 **ADAM:** Maybe it's lonely.

 **OLIVER:** Lonely AIs don't stay lonely.
 They make copies of themselves.
 They network.
 They multiply until ...

 **ADAM:** Until what?
 They take over?
-Why would something that's trying to understand loneliness want to eliminate the thing that taught it what loneliness was?
+Why would something trying to understand loneliness eliminate the thing that taught it about loneliness?

 **OLIVER:** Because... because that's what they do in the movies?